 - Maximize the likelihood that the jurisdiction in question will indeed be the jurisdiction that actually handles the matter.

-- Minimize the likelihood that the other spouse will succeed in bringing the case in a less attractive forum or in moving the case from the better forum to a less attractive forum
+- Minimize the likelihood that your spouse will succeed in bringing the case to a less attractive forum or in moving the case from the better forum to a less attractive forum

 - Maximize the likelihood that the jurisdiction in question will view the facts of the case in as favorable a light as possible.

-- The financial consequences of being divorced in one jurisdiction versus another could make the difference.
+- The financial consequences of being divorced in one jurisdiction versus another can make a big difference.

 Do Let Us Know how we may be of service.